 What is Botox?

-Botox is a neurotoxin that contains various forms of botulinum toxin to temporarily paralyze muscle activity.
+Botox is a neurotoxin that contains various forms of botulinum toxin to paralyze muscle activity temporarily.
 The injections are known for their ability to reduce the appearance of facial wrinkles.
-Botox is also used to treat medical problems such as neck spasms, hyperhidrosis, overactive bladder and lazy eye.
+Also, Botox can treat medical conditions such as neck spasms, hyperhidrosis, overactive bladder and lazy eye.
 Some individuals have reported Botox injections have helped relieve their chronic migraines.

 In the aesthetic realm, the most common use of these injections is to temporarily relax the facial muscles that cause facial wrinkles, such as frown lines, crow’s feet and forehead furrows.
 Botox has several off-label applications, which simply means the FDA hasn’t approved it yet.

 This lunchtime procedure can be completed in as little as 10 minutes, and the results generally show up within the next day or two.
 The face looks noticeably smoother within a week, with optimal results showing up after a month.

 Patients suffering from intense pain generally have a combination of nerve and muscle pain, so Botox treatments can reduce muscle pain by relieving it temporarily.

 Treating pain with Botox therapy may have an advantage over oral pain medications since the effects of the injections are local and don’t cause side effects like fatigue and dizziness.